Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 The creek ran pretty dry on our recent visit (late October) so it was a lot easier to navigate down as the walkway was wider.
 When it was full in April there was a lot more back and forth trying to find the best route.
 If you’ve done it once then it’s easy and swift, but first timers will need to allow more time.
 I’d suggest grabbing a picnic and making day of it!

 The second half of the track requires more legwork and occasional bum-sliding to get over slightly bigger rocks before reaching a few mini-falls and croc-free swimming holes.
-This could easily be your end point and it’s satisfying enough to stop here.
+This could easily be your end point as it’s satisfying enough to stop there.
 Those with hardy 7-year olds should be able to get about 3/4 of the way through, though I’d say aged 8-10 is a more likely minimum.

 An element of courage is needed for the optional last leg to the final cascade as you’ll be climbing over steeper rocks and boulders.
 I’m not an experienced rock climber and I didn’t find it technically hard, although a few parts may seem daunting on sight.
 When you start working your way up you realise it’s not that bad and I quite enjoyed the problem solving aspect of it.
 It’s easier when you know the best route, so keep this article handy!